 "I was 22 when I first undressed in front of a camera.
 I remember this incredible wave of freedom and expressiveness filling up my entire being.
-I entered a meditative state (even though I had no clue what that meant at the time) while posing.
+It was a meditative state I had no context for at the time.
 I witnessed my body move in ways it had never moved before.

-I witnessed my mind peaceful and present.
-I witnessed my heart wide open.
-I awoke something inside of me that day.
-I awoke my spirit.
-Today, 7 years later, I still use that moment to center into my calling.
+I experienced my mind peaceful and present.
+I felt my heart opening.
+Something awoke inside that day.
+Today, 8 years later, I still bring myself back to that moment, to center into my calling.

 I’m genuinely not trying to hurt anyone with the stands I take.

-But also, ask yourself...
+But ask yourself...

 Why does this hurt you?